eficode-academy/istio-katas/002-deployment-patterns.md

 > :bulb: Think about the indentation for the route to `v1`, which will be our
 > **default** route.

-Apply the changes and run the `scripts/loop-query.sh` without header.
+Apply the changes and run the `scripts/loop-query.sh` without header if not already running.

 ```console
 kubectl apply -f 002-deployment-patterns/start/name-virtual-service.yaml